List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 Terence T. D'Arby is the butler of Dio's Egyptian mansion, the younger brother of Daniel and a member of the Egypt 9 Glory Gods.
 He is an expert in playing video games.
 Like his brother's, his Stand Atum (アトゥム神, Atumu-shin) also carries the power of stealing the souls of whom D'Arby defeats in his games, storing these souls inside dolls.
 Terence is seen as far more dangerous than his brother, largely because his Stand also has the ability to read the minds of other people, though limited to only answering "yes or no" questions.
 Despite the limitation, he was able to defeat Kakyoin and steal his soul, but like his brother, also ended up losing to Jotaro as he was unable to notice Joseph helping Jotaro cheat at the baseball game they were playing.

+In Japanese, he is voiced by Junichi Suwabe in the 2014 anime; he does not appear in the 1993 OVA.
+In English, he is voiced by Xander Mobus in the 2014 anime.